 As the pandemic led workers to feel increasingly stressed, depressed and burned-out, digital services that could address employees’ fitness, mental health and child-care needs became even more important.

 UrbanSitter, a service that connects people to child care, eldercare, and pet care, said its corporate customers have doubled in the past 18 months, though it did not provide specific numbers.
 Lynn Perkins, chief executive of UrbanSitter, said she’s seeing the kinds of companies interested in the perk widen.

 “Some companies were previously less progressive,” she said, about how employers previously thought about perks and benefits.
 “But now they’re seeing kids running around in the background.”

-Modern Health, a mental health and wellness app that offers workforces customized care in the form of digital programs, therapy and coaching, said the number of people it covers has increased fivefold since the pandemic.
-Growth has not only come from tech start-ups, which tend to be more progressive, but also from manufacturing companies, nonprofits and even retailers, the company said.
+Modern Health, a mental health and wellness app that offers workforces customized care in the form of digital programs, therapy and coaching, said the number of people it covers has increased fivefold during the pandemic.
+Growth has come not only from tech start-ups, which tend to be more progressive, but also from manufacturing companies, nonprofits and even retailers, the company said.

 “Mental health is one of those spaces in which the pandemic affected everyone,” said Hannah Willson, senior vice president of sales for Modern Health.

 The pandemic also accelerated employers’ interest in supporting physical fitness needs, said Cesar Carvalho, co-founder and chief executive of Gympass, which offers memberships to in-person and virtual wellness services across fitness, nutrition, sleep and mental health.
 Gympass’s revenue is up 10 percent month over month since it raised $220 million in funding in June, it said.